polterguy/polterguy.github.io/tutorials/database/index.md

 we can restrict which items are updated/deleted/selected, etc ...

-The SQL generator has lots of additional features, such as joining multiple tables, grouping by some column, selecting aggregate results, etc. You can see its reference documentation below.
+The SQL generator has lots of additional features, such as joining multiple tables, changing the comparison operator, grouping by some column, selecting aggregate results, etc. You can see its reference documentation below.

 * [magic.data.common](/magic.data.common) reference documentation